samthor/https-forward/README.md

 ## Why

-You want to host lots of random services publicly on the internet, but don't want to generate certificates for all of them.
+You want to host lots of random and long-lived services publicly on the internet, but don't want to generate certificates for all of them.
 This takes care of that.

 ## Usage